LYE-Software/.github/profile/README.md

 ## Lye Software produces many web projects that allow students to study efficiently and quickly, for free.

-By students, for students: Lang (https://www.langstudy.tech) and AnkleWrite (https://rypixel.net/anklewrite/home.html) are top of their class education products, powered by the Lye Account system.
+By students, for students: Lang (https://www.langstudy.tech) is a top of its class education product, powered by the Lye Account system.

-Learn more about these and other projects at https://lye.software

 ## Lye Software aims to make the gaming experience better for all